ReCreate - Recreate

 Inspections rely on a combination of visual examination by experts, along with the use of pictures, videos, and electronic measuring devices such as point cloud measurements.
 Additionally, simple tapping on the surface of the concrete can provide valuable information.
 Specialized equipment like the Schmidt hammer and ferro scanners may also be employed for more detailed analysis.

 However, it is crucial that these inspections are carried out by specialists, as not every crack or damage is necessarily catastrophic.
-Concrete structures commonly exhibit cracks, which are even accounted for and described in the eurocodes—design standards for concrete structures.
+Concrete structures commonly exhibit cracks, which are even accounted for and described in the Eurocodes—design standards for concrete structures.
 The size and location of cracks play a significant role in assessing their impact and determining whether they conform to acceptable limits.
 Therefore, the expertise of specialists is vital in accurately interpreting the findings of these inspections.

 I: How does the surveying process in ReCreate address stability issues during deconstruction?